AndroidGears/Plugin/README.md

 ####Pull Requests

 Pull requests to the Specs master repo will be reviewed and linted so as not to harm the integrity of the Specs repository.
 To avoid having your request denied, please use the linting and/or creation tools available in the plugin.
 We will review all requests as FIFO as possible and do our best to ensure the process is quick.
 If you would like to help become a reviewer, please contact gearshelp@gmail.com

+##Future Enhancements

+We envision Android Gears to be a complete solution for managing dependencies in Android apps.
+As such, there are many enhancements that we would like to see in the future. **We hope for much community involvement in the Android Gears project.
+Your pull requests and feature suggestions are welcome.** Here are just a few things we have in mind.

+* Creating **separate Gear areas** for debug, release and test run configurations (Better lifecycle management).
+* **Better dependency resolution** for projects involving many dependencies of potentially conflicting version numbers.
+Right now, only basic management is done.
+For instance, if two libs are dependent on the same lib of different versions, how does this get handled effectively?
+That is an open question we would like to discuss.
+* **Icons** for the menu items.
+Right now there is a "gears.png" icon that we cannot get recognized in the plugin.xml.
+Any help here would be great.

 ##Credits